 I am a research fellow in English at Fitzwilliam College.
 I received my BA from the University of Oxford, my MA in Renaissance Literature from the University of York, and my PhD from University College London.
-My monograph, Edmund Spenser and the Eighteenth-Century Book is under contract with Cambridge University Press.
+My monograph, Edmund Spenser and the Eighteenth-Century Book is due with Cambridge University Press in 2017.
 I am the Principal Investigator on Fleuron (http://fleuron.lib.cam.ac.uk), an online database of eighteenth-century printers' ornaments, funded by the Bibliographical Society, Cambridge University, and Microsoft.

 I have held library fellowships at the Bodleian Libraries, the Library of Congress, and the Library Company of Philadelphia, and I have held fellowships from the Bibliographical Society and the American Printing History Association.

 I supervise students on parts 1 and 2 of the English tripos, including Paper 6 (1660–1840) and Paper 1 (Practical Criticism).

 My research concerns the eighteenth-century book trade, with a particular focus on eighteenth-century publications of Renaissance poets and dramatists.
 My new project is focuses on the London printing house owned by John Watts and Richard Hett (1718–1785).
 It will investigate how the book trade helped to formalise the study of the English literary past.
 I have also carried out research into Benjamin Franklin's early career as a printer, and his involvment in the shipwreck narrative of Richard Castelman.
 Other ongoing projects include articles on the applications of computer vision in the humanities, and the bibliographical history of the Spectator.

 - Edmund Spenser and the Eighteenth-Century Book (Cambridge University Press, forthcoming 2017).